bulldogbat/beautiful-jekyll/aboutme.md

   + **VBScript**
     + ... also used it a lot for automating boring work at the **SAPGui** ...
     + ... as Frank Zappa once said ... **'... jazz is not dead ... it just smell's funny ...'**
-    + ... it's old ... but again ... if one knows how and where to put it in action ...
+    + ... yes it's old ... but again ... if one knows how and where to put it in action ...
     + ... fantastic _toolset_ to get rid of **bullshit work** ...

 ##  **Programming Languages in Focus**
     + sdff
+    + dfgdfgfg
 ----

 - I'm aiming for "small footprint / low overhead"